Home | Browse Topics | Health & disability | Mental health | When a compulsory treatment order ends

 The judge can only extend the compulsory treatment order if:

-• the order is still necessary.
-In other words, without the order it is likely that you will not continue with your treatment and without the treatment you will become mentally disordered.
+- the order is still necessary.
+An order is necessary if without the order it is likely that you will not continue with your treatment and without the treatment you will continue to have a mental disorder.

 What happens if a compulsory treatment order is extended?